Last Updated on

 - VCO combines well with other natural topical oils that can increase the moisturizing and skin soothing effects.

 Although you can use VCO on its own, it works well in formulas with other natural topicals.
 It is often found in combination with essential oils, infused oils, beeswax, shea butter and other healing emollients.
-The products below all contain VCO and are some of our customer’s favorites.

 1. Int J Dermatol.
 2014 Jan;53(1):100-8.